abport/PDF-Map-Tiler-and-Stitcher/README.md

 # PDF Map Tiler and Stitcher

 Hey there, map enthusiasts and Python coders! 👋 This repo contains two nifty scripts that'll help you work with large PDF maps.
-Whether you're dealing with gigantic geological surveys, city plans, or just really, really big treasure maps, we've got you covered.
+Whether you're dealing with gigantic geological surveys, city plans, or just really, really big treasure maps, I've got you covered.

 ## What's in the Box?